LAST UPDATED ON May 5, 2021

 - I will identify and disrupt my biases and own my privilege, acknowledging my culture/race/ethnicity and its relationship to and impact on others.

-- I will disrupt deficit-oriented language and/or practices toward other persons, groups, etc., that renders one group less than another group.
+- I will identify and disrupt any of my deficit-oriented language and/or practices toward other persons, groups, etc., that renders one group less than another group.

 - I am proactively learning from, about, and with the communities I serve, work, and live alongside, including anti-racist training for myself and any team members.

-- I am dismantling practices and policies that perpetuate oppression.
+- I will identify and dismantle any of my practices and policies that perpetuate oppression.

-- I am committed to investing a portion of my income to Black, Indigenous, and People of Color owned businesses and support organizations.
-This includes, but is not limited to, donations already made to local NAACP chapters and the NAACP Legal Defense Fund, Black Girls Code, The Hill Creatives, Vital Voices, The Loveland Foundation, and the Southern Poverty Law Center.
+- I am committed to investing a portion of my income to support organizations and Black, Indigenous, and AAPI owned businesses.
+This includes, but is not limited to, donations already made to:

-- I am committed to signal-boosting the voices of those in the Black, Indigenous, People of Color, LGBTQIA+, and disabled communities, as well as those tech ethicists, thought leaders, and writers who have experienced oppression and disenfranchisement under systemic racism and sexism, who have important words to share.
+- I am committed to signal-boosting the voices of those in the Black, Indigenous, AAPI, LGBTQIA+, and disabled communities, as well as those tech ethicists, thought leaders, and writers who have experienced oppression and disenfranchisement under systemic racism and sexism, who have important words to share.
 This will primarily be done in Codified Concepts’ social media content, guest expert opportunities, events, etc.

 - I am committed to asking questions about speaker line-ups before agreeing to speak at events, and saying no if a diverse selection of voices aren’t included beyond tokenization.